Why Is Your Las Vegas Cat Behaving Aggressively?

 Fortunately, feline aggression can sometimes be dealt with once owners understand the cause of the problem.
 If your cat cannot resist playing roughly, you can protect yourself by engaging him in a suspended string, bottle caps or other toys that keep his attention away from your hands and feet.
 Cats that react aggressively to strange humans or other pets can be gradually desensitized by introducing the newcomer in slow stages over a period of time.
 If you think your cat may be suffering from pain, bring him to our Las Vegas clinic for an evaluation.
 We can find and treat the condition in question so that you and your cat can once again live in harmony.

 At All About Cats Veterinary Hospital, we love your cats and want to help you live with them in harmony.
-Don't hesitate to contact us with more questions about feline aggression triggers and solutions!
+Please contact us with more questions about feline aggression triggers and solutions!